impactwallet/impact-wallet/README.md

 > in two words, **learn how to produce wealth and how to distribute it, and you will have at once moral and material greatness;**

-Now we have the Internet Economy working like England centuries ago but we can build a new model relevant the one that great minds already formulated in the Age of Enlightement.
+Now we have the Internet Economy working like England centuries ago.

+But we now have everything to build a new model relevant the one that great minds already formulated in the Age of Enlightement.

 We just need to add the second part to this formula of having moral and material greatness in the Internet.